2s3m4s5l15/burstcoin-mobile-doc/docs/wallet/create.md

-# Creation of a new Wallet
+# Creation of a new Account

-The Android Burstcoin Wallet Application provides a simple way of creating a new Burstcoin Wallet.
+The Android Burstcoin Wallet Application provides a simple way of creating new Burstcoin accounts.

 ## Passphrase

-In order to create a new Burstcoin Wallet, you need to have a unique and secure passphrase.
+In order to create a new Burstcoin account, you need to have a unique and secure passphrase.
 Your public Burst address and an according private key descend from your passphrase.
-This way, the passphrase can be used to access your wallet from any device.
+This way, the passphrase can be used to access your account from any device.
 Therefore, keep your passphrase always safe and private!

 The passphrase is a string containing 12 words separated by space.

 The Android Burstcoin Wallet offers a very simple and secure way of generating such a random, unique and secure *passphrase*.

-It takes four steps to create a new wallet:
+It takes four steps to create a new account:

 1. Generate Seed
 2. Write down your passphrase
 3. Recall your passphrase
-4. Set a PIN code for your wallet
+4. Set a PIN code for your account

 ## Seed